Waithera-m/WePizzaYou/readme.md

 #### The web application allows users to place their pizza orders, March 1, 2020
 #### By **Waithera-m**
 ## Description
 The web application allows users to select the type, size, and quantity of pizza that they want.
-Users can also use the appl to select the type of crust and topping that they want.
+Users can also use the app to select the type of crust and topping that they want.
 ## Setup/Installation Requirements
 To use the application, users need internet access and web browsers, preferably  Chrome, Safari, and Firefox.
 ## Known Bugs